10 Essential Tools for Remote Teams

-5. Milanote - Visual storyboarding and collaborating on projects
+8. Milanote - Visual storyboarding and collaborating on projects

 Described as the Evernote for creatives, Milanote is the tool we use to organize all of our scattered ideas, notes, and sources of inspiration into one visual, readable board.
 It’s like a mood board with superpowers that let’s you drag and drop all your notes, screenshots, links, and comments literally anywhere, while still making everything look pretty and organized (a big plus for creatives).

 9. Loom - Screen and video recording

 Loom is our all-in-one tool for recording Float tutorial videos and responding to customer questions quickly and efficiently.
 After trying a few different services to record our new features and support videos, what we loved about Loom is how easy we could simultaneously record our screen and webcam (in HD too), the quick editing tools available, and the ability to share videos with an inline link instead of downloading and reuploading them.

 10. FIO App - Set your Chrome homepage to show preset local times around the world

 The Figure it Out (FIO) App Chrome Extension is a game-changer if you’re working with teammates across time zones.
 It sets my Google Chrome homepage to be a snapshot of select local times around the world, so I can easily see what the real time is for my team, and in my case, also for my family.
 The heat map color design based on hours apart from you is also pretty cool.